jdu9a0009/attendance_backend/README.md

   - **base_url**: "https://164.90.180.81:8080/api/v1" //just change host
   - **jwt_key**: "attendancePanel" // recommend dont change

-3.  **Run the database migration**:
+3.  **Run the database migration  And  Server **:
-Migrate the `database.sql` file.
-Open git bash or terminal and navigate to the backend directory.
-Run the following command:
+ Open attendance_backend file VS Code or other.
+Open the terminal and run the following command:

     ```terminal
-    mysql -u root -p < backend/database.sql
+    make run
     ```

-4.  **Run the database migration  And Run Server **:
-Migrate the `database.sql` file.
-Open git bash or terminal and navigate to the backend directory.
-Run the following command:
+4.  **Local changes Update to Server**:
+ If you change smth on your local  code and update it on server just push it on main branch , CI/CD pipeline Automatic update your server:

     ```terminal
-    make run
+  git add .
+  git commit -m "Describe your changes"
+  git push origin main
        ```